typemeta/funcj/codec/readme.md

 ## Features

-* Encodes objects based the field members that comprise them.
 * Supports encoding via JSON, XML, and byte streams.
 Can be extended to support further formats.
 * Should round-trip data perfectly, meaning that for example, a `TreeMap` will be reconstructed as the same type (and not as a `HashMap`).
-* Encoding is driven by Reflection, consequently the encoded form mirrors the structure of the original Java data.
+* Encoding is driven by reflecting over the field memebers that comprise each class, consequently the encoded form mirrors the structure of the original Java data.
   * Static type information is used where possible to reduce the amount of type metadata present in the encoded data.
 * Custom codecs can be registered with the framework, to handle awkward types, or to simply override the default encoding provided by the framework.
   * A fluent API is provided to simplify the creation of custom codecs.